 You can also view the short film we made profiling some of the funded projects where you can hear from people who received one of the grants and those who benefited from the work it funded.
 You can watch the film by following this link.

-We recently awarded six micro-grants of £500 each to Bristol-based community groups and organisations through round two of our VIP BME Community Fund.
+We awarded six micro-grants of £500 each to Bristol-based community groups and organisations through round two of our VIP BME Community Fund.

 The funding was available for work that supports one or more of Bristol’s diverse Black and Minority Ethnic communities.

 Many of the projects are already underway making a difference for the communities we work with.

 Black2Nature – BME Tree Planting Days

 Two tree planting days for BME adults are planned.
 For each event they will bring BME adults from inner-city Bristol to the Chew Valley, giving them the opportunity to connect with nature by planting tree saplings, providing transport and lunch.

 In this programme Coexist will work with people who are refugee or asylum seekers teaching cookery and ESOL.
 The programme is eight weeks long and each week they will support a participant to design and teach food from their culture.
 The second half of the session is with a qualified ESOL teacher.